|Unit||Index 2015=100, NSA|

 |Adjustments||Not Seasonally Adjusted|

-The Bank of Japan (BOJ) surveys prices of goods produced and traded domestically excluding those goods exported via domestic market in the corporate sector, mainly at the time of shipment by producers.
-In the 2015 base, the PPI is classified into five major groups and further classified into 23 groups and it is compiled including the consumption tax.
+The Bank of Japan (BOJ) conducts the survey.
+In the 2015 base, the PPI is classified into five major groups and further classified into 23 groups.
+It is compiled including the consumption tax.

 In addition, indexes excluding extra charges for summer electricity, which adjust extra charges applied during summer season from July to September, are compiled as reference.
 The price levels of these indexes correspond to those of the Basic Grouping indexes during the normal charge period from October to June.

 The stage and timing of price collection of goods for the EPI and IPI are at the time cargo is loaded/unloaded in Japan at the customs clearance stage, respectively.
 In the 2015 base, the EPI and IPI are classified into seven groups and 10 groups, respectively and they are compiled using prices without the consumption tax.
 The export and import values of 2015 in the Trade Statistics of Japan by Ministry of Finance are used for their weight calculation.

 These indexes are compiled in two ways, a yen basis and a contract currency basis.

 For indexes based on contract currencies, sample prices denominated in contract currencies are used directly.
 Conversely, for the yen basis, sample prices contracted in foreign currencies are converted into prices in yen, using telegraphic transfer spot exchange rates (monthly average, middle rate).